microsoft/vscode-docs/docs/datascience/jupyter-notebooks.md

 ## Table of Contents

 To navigate through your notebook, open the File Explorer in the Activity bar.
-Then open the **Outline** tab in the side bar.
+Then open the **Outline** tab in the Side bar.

 ![Table of contents](images/jupyter/table-of-contents.png)